File Hills Residential School

-The File Hills Indian Residential School (IRS) began as a small day school, opened by J.C.
+The File Hills Residential School began as a small day school, opened by J.C.
 Richardson in 1884 on the Little Black Bear Reserve.
 It closed soon afterwards, a failure one File Hills Residential School principal later attributed to lack of interest from the community in formal education and to the unsettled conditions in the region during the Riel Rebellions.
 In September 1886, R. Toms reopened the day school, which operated until September 1889.

 In 1889, the Women’s Missionary Society, with financial support from the Presbyterian Mission Board and the Department of Indian Affairs, built a large stone building outside the reserve’s boundaries, next to the Indian agency buildings.
 The school was three storeys high and measured 30 square feet.
 It included accommodation for the missionary, his family, and 25 children.

 Principal Campbell hoped that the food and clothing the home supplied, which had been donated by the Ladies Foreign Mission Society, would induce local families to send their children.
 Campbell, however, was disappointed; only eight students were registered when the school officially opened that fall.
 Indian Agent Reynolds was also discouraged by the general disinterest in the new school: “I regret to report that the Indians have not shown a more willing disposition to avail themselves of the excellent opportunities afforded them for sending their children to school.
 The average daily attendance for the year has been five.”

 School authorities initially focused enrolment efforts on Plains Cree children from the neighbouring Peepeekisis, Okanese, Star Blanket, and Little Black Bear Indian reserves of the File Hills agency.
 However, for many years, Chief Star Blanket and his community refused to send their children to File Hills Residential School.
 The school also recruited students from the Pasqua, Muscowpetung, and Piapot Indian reserves in the Qu’Appelle agency and from the Pelly and Duck Lake agencies, although parents from these communities protested that File Hills was too far from their homes and they demanded day schools in their communities in compliance with Treaty No. 4.